There’s a heap of fun to be had when you get into the spirit of Halloween in Australia

 If you are still seriously against having a good time at Halloween, then you’re not a fair dinkum Aussie.

 What could possibly be wrong with dressing up and heading out to a party?
-It’s just that you might go as a vampire, witch or zombie with fake blood or a fantastic pair of freaky Halloween lenses!
-So what?

-It’s just a bit of fun and you’ve gotta be seriously licking lamp posts if you think we don’t need that.
+It’s all just a bit of good fun and you’ve gotta be seriously licking lamp posts if you think we don’t need that.
 Instead of having a whinge about Halloween and thinking that it doesn’t belong here, get out there and have a good time FFS (Forever Finding Sunshine!)

 We’ve never been one to stick our noses up at anyone else or pass up the chance to have a good time.
 For crying out loud, we stop the nation for a horse race!
 You try telling people from overseas that there’s even a holiday for the Melbourne Cup and they’ll laugh in your face.